Tamika Whitmore

-Tamika Whitmore (born June 5, 1977) is a retired American professional basketball player who played in the WNBA.
+Tamika Whitmore (born June 5, 1977) is an American former professional basketball player who played in the WNBA.

 College years

 Born in Tupelo, Mississippi, Whitmore played collegiate basketball while attending the University of Memphis on a scholarship.
 She finished second in career scoring with 2,488 points, first in career field goal percentage at 60.6%, fourth in career rebounds with 952, and second in career blocked shots with 108.
 She was the Conference USA player of the year in 1998 and 1999.
 She led the NCAAW in scoring during her senior year at University of Memphis.

+Her #44 jersey is set to be retired by the University of Memphis on March 1, 2025.
+She is only the sixth player in Memphis Women's Basketball history to receive such an honor.

 USA Basketball

 In 1998, Whitmore was named to the team representing the US at the William Jones Cup competition in Taipei, Taiwan.
 The USA team won all five games, earning the gold medal for the competition.
 Whitmore was the second leading scorer on the team, averaging 9.8 points per game over the five games.